TechWaqar/TechWaqar/README.md

 ## 🧠 About Me

 I'm working toward a career in **Artificial Intelligence and Machine Learning**, building a foundation across development (Python, Java, Flutter) while steadily specializing in applied AI.
-My focus areas lean toward **AI/ML for agriculture and environmental systems**, and I'm preparing to pursue a **Master's degree in AI/ML** internationally — targeting programs across Europe, the UK, Australia, New Zealand, Canada, the USA, and Malaysia.
+My focus areas lean toward **AI/ML for agriculture and environmental systems**, and I'm preparing to pursue a **Master's degree in AI/ML**.

 Alongside development, I've spent years freelancing in design and data — experience that shapes how I approach clean, structured, client-ready work.